Hermit-commits-code/recipe-cost-calculator/README.md

 See [ROADMAP.md](./ROADMAP.md) for the full, multi-phase roadmap and current progress.

 ### Immediate Priorities

 - ~~Polish mobile UX & responsive layout~~ (done)
 - ~~Add recipe import/export (JSON)~~ (done)
 - ~~Build a basic analytics dashboard~~ (done)
-- Add recipe organization (categories/tags)
+- ~~Add recipe organization (categories/tags)~~ (done)
 - Complete full PWA support

 Premium and advanced features will follow after these core improvements.

+---

+## Recipe Organization (Categories/Tags)

+You can now add categories/tags to recipes, see them in the recipe list, and filter recipes by tag/category.

 ---